BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/README.rst

 What is Biorefineries?
 ----------------------

-Biorefineries serves as a standard package for complete biorefinery models to foster accessibility and deeper communication within the BioSTEAM biorefinery simulation community.
+Biorefineries serves as a standard package for complete biorefinery models in BioSTEAM.

 Installation
 ------------